A.K.A. (album): Recording

 In November 2012, RedOne confirmed that he was the executive producer of the album.
 He told MTV News: "We already have songs that are just incredible.
 It's just amazing.
 It's mixed [styles].
 It's everything about Jennifer Lopez."
 He described the album as special, "It's not one thing; it's everything you experience [...]
 It's a very special album.
 It feels like this album, to us, has to have everything about her, not just one thing.
 You're going to have all the sides, kind of urban/hip-hop and the commercial, like the way she did with Ja Rule.
 It's everything you love about her [including] the dance, the rhythmic, the Latin."
 That December, Lopez confirmed that she was about to begin recording her eighth studio album after her Dance Again World Tour ended.
 The following month, Lopez told USA Today that her primary focus was films, however, she was slowly putting together her album, stating: "I'm never not working on music".
 During an interview with People, she revealed that she had written a song entitled "We Loved" about her break-up with husband Marc Anthony, that caused her to cry while recording.
 Briefly commenting on the type of music she was recording for the album, Lopez stated "I'm doing everything that I think people expect of me."
+In 2013 Jennifer Lopez signed a contract with RedOne's 2101 Records and Capitol Records.

 A.K.A. saw Lopez reunite with producer Cory Rooney, a long-time collaborator of hers whom she had not worked with since 2007.
 Other producers known to have worked with Lopez on the album are Da Internz and Max Martin.
 In late February 2013, Lopez began working with American rapper Future, who was confirmed to be featured and have production credits on the album.
 The next month, Lopez began working with Chris Brown, who said he was writing "fun stuff" and "party music" for her.
 Lopez commented that her collaboration with Brown would evoke the "flavor" of her signature hit "Jenny from the Block", and they would be "sonically time-traveling back to 2002 for this release".
 Of working with Brown, Lopez said, "We talked for a little while about just life and stuff and then he would just jump into the booth and start writing."
 In May 2013, RedOne revealed that the album was almost complete, and that it has "at least four or five bangers, incredible hits" on it.
 He further revealed that: "We're doing an album that has everything.
 She's an incredible A&R herself, so she loves music, she knows what she wants, and I'm just helping her to do that album."